 Best Preventative for Trees and Shrubs

-Preventative treatment for adult beetles on shrubs and trees begins in early May with a soil drench application of Dominion Tree & Shrub Insecticide.
+Preventative treatment for adult beetles on shrubs and trees* begins in early May with a soil drench application of Dominion Tree & Shrub Insecticide.
 A direct soil application of Dominion Tree & Shrub around trees and shrubs should be applied before Mother’s Day to provide systemic control with up to twelve-month residual.
 The insecticide is absorbed into the plant, killing any insect that eats the leaves or bark.
 This product not recommended for use around linden trees.